 4. Barrenjoey Head, Palm Beach

-This location requires a bit of walk uphill, but to coastal walk lovers, this is one of the most enjoyable walks in Sydney.
-Barrenjoey lighthouse sits at the northernmost point in Sydney overlooking Palm Beach and the Pacific Ocean.
-We recommend packing some light lunch and a picnic rug, spend some time there and try your luck on spotting whales with a binocular.
+This location requires a bit of walk uphill, but to coastal walk lovers, this is one of Sydney’s most enjoyable walks.
+Barrenjoey lighthouse sits at the northernmost point in Sydney, overlooking Palm Beach and the Pacific Ocean.
+We recommend packing some light lunch and a picnic rug.
+Spend some time there and try your luck on spotting whales with a binocular.

 5. Royal National Park

-The Grand Pacific Drive is one of our family’s top road trips from Sydney, so if you plan to whale watching at one of the vantage points in Royal National Park, make it a road trip!
-The coast track is 26km long, you can try your luck at one of the many headlands cliff lookouts.
+The Grand Pacific Drive is one of our family’s top road trips from Sydney.
+If you plan to whale watching at one of the vantage points in Royal National Park, make it a road trip!
+The coast track is 26km long, and you can try your luck at one of the many headlands cliff lookouts.

 Bald Hill lookout at Stanwell Tops is one of the vantage points that’s accessible by cars.
-This is also one of the popular tourists lookouts where you may spot people paragliding or parasailing over the coastline.
+This is also one of the popular lookouts where you can spot people paragliding or parasailing over the coastline.

 Other Vantage Points in Sydney